 Accreditation: Wisconsin Indianhead Technical College, a technical college in the Wisconsin

-Technical College System, is accredited by the Higher Learning Commission of
+Technical College System, is accredited by and a member of the Higher Learning Commission.

 Each year, WITC surveys graduates to find out how well their degree or diploma